 Finally, the clock hits 3 P.M.
 A few attendees pass through the gate and begin trickling down the rows of displays.
-The first hour and a half plays out in this way.
-And then, almost magically, after a few handshakes, smiles and warm greetings, things pick up—and they pick up fast.
+The first hour and a half play out in this way.
+And then, almost magically, after a few handshakes, smiles, and warm greetings, things pick up quickly.

 Every booth staffer is scanning the exhibit hall for orange badges.
 As one of the leading exhibit houses in the nation, The Trade Group’s staff are experts on qualifying leads on the show floor.
 The first part of the day was smooth sailing…

 …And then Stanley arrived.

 Stanley had only one thing in common with all the attendees: he couldn’t resist the aroma of smoked pork brisket sliders.
 But when Stanley wandered over to the booth for the warm sandwiches, he promptly sat on the floor and began staring at anyone who walked by.

 No one was creeped out.
 No one was offended.
 Actually, he provided the perfect companion for weary attendees.
 People wanted to take pictures with him!

 Stanley is a French Bulldog.
 He wandered over from Lazer’s booth.
 His owner tried to take him away, but each time Stanley found his way to the sliders.
 It was a validating moment to know that playing to our personality and roots with a Texas BBQ-themed booth was a great move.